Jofra Archer selection ahead of second India Test a 'gamble' for England, says Nasser Hussain

 Jofra Archer has been brought back to the England squad for first time since 2021 for the second Test against India, which starts on Wednesday at Edgbaston; watch every day of every Test between England and India this summer live on Sky Sports Cricket

-Archer is recalled to the England set up after a litany of injuries kept him out of the Test squad for the last four years.
+Archer has been recalled to the England set up after a litany of injuries kept him out of the Test squad for the last four years.

 - England men's cricket results and fixtures 2025 📋